This article was updated November 3, 2021, to reflect new information from the FDA.

 2. Do studies show the vaccine is effective in teens?

 The vaccines are effective and safe.
 Pfizer received full authorization for its two-dose vaccine in August, 2021, for those age 16 and older.
 It is the first vaccine to receive full approval by the Food and Drug Administration (FDA).
-It remains available for age 12-15 through emergency use authorization.
+It recently received CDC emergency use authorization for administration in kids 5-11, and previously had been approved for kids age 12-15.

-The Pfizer vaccine has proven to be 95% effective against COVID-19 infection, though the delta variant has reduced that somewhat because it is more transmissible and contagious.
-What remains true is that individuals who have been vaccinated are far less likely to have severe illness, hospitalizations and death because of COVID-19.
+The Pfizer vaccine has proven to be highly effective against COVID-19 infection, including against various variants.
+Individuals who have been vaccinated are far less likely to have severe illness, hospitalizations and death because of COVID-19.

 Two other vaccines, the two-shot Moderna and the one-dose Johnson & Johnson, are available under EAU for those age 18 and older.